 "You're welcome to take a shower," Kayura told him.
 "The bathroom's down that way.
 We need to get you into some normal clothes."

-Rowen wordlessly did what he was told.
+Rowen wordlessly did as he was told.
 He felt like he was back in grade school again.
 Especially when he visited Sage or Kento's house.
-He would just get pulled in with the flow and treated as one of their own, being told where to go and what to do in places he wasn't too familiar with.
+He would just get pulled in with the flow and treated as one of the the kids.
 He always reacted just like he did now, doing what he was told without question while his brain tried to soak in all the information and figure out when was the right time to act on his own.
-Right now, Rowen's mind concluded, was not the right time and he continued to do as he was told as he wandered into the bathroom and switched on the light.
+Right now, Rowen's mind concluded, was not the right time, so he wandered into the bathroom and switched on the light.

-The bathroom looked pretty normal, too, which also surprised Rowen.
-Over a hundred years in the future; he expected more.
-It was clean and still came equipt with a sink, toilet and shower.
+The bathroom appeared as regular as the rest of the place, which surprised Rowen for some reason.
+Over three hundred years in the future; he expected more.
+It was clean and still came equipped with a sink, toilet and shower.
 The designs were slightly different; cleaner, streamlined, more efficient; but the functions were still the same.
 As soon as Rowen figured out how the shower worked and how to get the water hot, he discarded his heavy robes and stepped in.

-Rowen stayed there for quite a while.
+He stayed there for quite a while.
 He loved long showers, but he also needed the time to himself.
 It was so much to take in.
-Even as fast as his mind took in information, it was still too much.
+Even as fast as his mind processed information, it was still too much.
 He had been so close to home after being stuck in some fantasy world for almost a month and now he was gone from it again.
 Now in a world just as bizarre and just as real as the other.
 As he leaned against the side of the shower, he felt his world spinning out of control.
-And he was all alone.
-He didn't even have his friends there to help steady him.
+This time, he didn't even have his friends to help steady him.
 He was all alone and they were lost.